LecSUSOff/glorp/docs/index.md

 ## 9. Built-in Functions

-Glorp provides a small set of built-in functions for basic I/O.
+Glorp provides a set of built-in functions for basic operations.

 ### 9.1. `out()`